paguilar/br-pbuilder/README.md

 where *<buildroot_path>* is the path to Buildroot's top directory.
 This script creates symlinks inside the Buildroot sources and patches its main Makefile and some scripts like br2-external.
+This script will detect the Buildroot version and apply the patches corresponding to that version.

 4. Configure Buildroot: